Kotlin/kotlinx.serialization/docs/formats.md

 )
 ```

-has binary campatibility with the message given above, which means it can also be a valid deserialize target, if you don't need polymorphism here.
+is also compatible with the `message Data` given above, which means the same input can be deserialized into it instead of `Data` — in case you don't want to deal with sealed hierarchies.

-But please note that, if an instance of `Data2` with both `homeNumber` and `workNumber` assigned is serialized in proto wire, and send to another parser, one of the field may be omitted and lead to unknown issue.
+But please note that there are no exclusivity checks.
+This means that if an instance of `Data2` has both (or none) `homeNumber` and `workNumber` as non-null values and is serialized to protobuf, it no longer complies with the original schema.
+If you send such data to another parser, one of the fields may be omitted, leading to an unknown issue.

 ### ProtoBuf schema generator (experimental)